 A customized iPhone decal is a great option as your first reward.
 Though inexpensive, these decals (or skins) offer your kids a way to express themselves in unique ways.
 When it comes to selection, no one does it like dbrand.
 These vinyl skin creators have an exclusive partnership with 3M vinyl that allows them to offer premium designs your kids won’t find anywhere else.
 Your kids can choose from special dragon skins or marble or carbon fiber iPhone skins.
 And when they use the online build-a-skin feature, they can play around with customized combinations of any color or texture.

 Take advantage of parental controls and other sneaky tools: If they’re still not respecting your new rules, you’ll have to fight dirty.
 Every iPhone comes equipped with parental controls (the Cupertino-based company calls them Restrictions) that let you lock certain apps, hide explicit content, and block websites.
-Here’s a thorough guide showing you how to enable this feature.

 Your provider should also offer ways you can limit their data, allowing you to disable apps and prevent in-app purchases.
 Depending on your provider, you may even be able to lock apps after they’ve used them for a certain length of time.